 Although National Processing offers free equipment, the restaurant owner may need to sign a long-term contract.
 Other software fees may apply.
 To waive the termination fee, the business may have to meet certain conditions.

 This third-party payment processor is ideal for smaller restaurants and food trucks.
 Square offers flat rate pricing and no monthly fees.
 Payment processing is easy via varied smart devices.

 On the downside, processing costs are relatively high, and unusually large transactions can cause account holds.
 Also, net proceeds can take up to three days to be deposited into your bank account.

-Clover’s restaurant-focused POS system has options for both quick service and full-service eateries.
+Clover’s restaurant-focused system has options for both quick service and full-service eateries.
 The company offers targeted hardware for limited-seating restaurants and large dining establishments.

-The Clover POS system does have two downsides.
+The Clover restaurant POS system does have two downsides.
 First, it can only be operated through a Fiserv merchant account.
 In addition, some Clover resellers have engaged in shady business practices.
 Purchasing the system directly through the company, or an ethical reseller is the best option.

 2. Lightspeed Restaurant

-The Lightspeed Restaurant POS system’s features include an in-depth menu design and a simple interface.
+The Lightspeed Restaurant system’s features include an in-depth menu design and a simple interface.
 The “eCom For Restaurants” portal, impressive reporting functionality, and affordable monthly cost are other benefits.